Columbia Medical Malpractice Lawyer

 When our loved ones or we are sick, injured, or in some need of care, we trust doctors, nurses, and healthcare facilities with our very lives.
 Despite this trust, however, careless mistakes can be made that leave us with potentially lifelong physical and psychological afflictions.

 If you or a close family member are seriously injured due to the medical negligence of a healthcare professional, you should seek a consultation with a Columbia medical malpractice lawyer.
-By employing both their legal skills and knowledge of the pharmaceutical industry, a personal injury attorney experienced in this complex field of litigation will strive for a favorable resolution to your situation.
+By employing both their legal skills and knowledge of the pharmaceutical industry, an experienced Columbia medical malpractice attorney will work to get you the justice you deserve.

 Under Missouri Revised Statutes §516.105, a medical malpractice claim is defined as a particular type of personal injury lawsuit that is brought against any one of the following defendants: